oscarbenjamin/scicomp/notes/settingup.md

 then you don't have the scientific libraries installed.
 Or it could mean that you're running the wrong Python since it is possible to have many installed...

-Either way at this point you need to sort it out so that you can run Python and have the scientific libraries installed.
+Either way at this point you need to sort it out so that you can run the right version of Python and have the scientific libraries installed.

 ## Summary

-At this point I am assuming that
+By now I am assuming that

 * You have Python (and scientific libraries) installed.
 * You have a text-editor suitable for programming installed.